smartdonckey/GEMONN/README.md

 ## Introduction
-This the source code of GEMONN 'A Gradient Guided Evolutionary Approach to Training Deep Neural Networks'
+This the source code of GEMONN *A Gradient Guided Evolutionary Approach to Training Deep Neural Networks*

 ## Requirements and  Dependency
 ```bash